h0ngcha0/liuhongchao.github.io/_posts/2020-03-14-why-learn-crypto.md

 In the past few days, the market has crashed hard on basically everything, including Bitcoin.
 Financial losses naturally come with negative emotions and various theories of justification.
 Is cronavirus really the culprit?
-Or is it just an excuse for something more fundamental?
+Is it the oil war?
+Or are they just excuses for something more fundamental?
 Perhaps nobody really knows since it might require a certain amount of higher dimensional insights which most of us frankly do not pocess.
 Surprisingly, I wasn't that much affected emotionally